Skip to Content

 After the liquid mixture has boiled, quickly stir in the peanut butter, oats and vanilla.
 The cookie batter will be pliable but somewhat firm at this point.

 A rolling boil means that the liquid is bubbling throughout the entire pot, not just around the sides.
-And once stirred, the liquid continues to boil, no matter what.
+And when stirred, the liquid continues to boil.

-Using a tablespoon or two, drop a mound of cookie batter onto the prepared baking sheets lined with wax paper at least 1 inch apart from each other.
+Using a tablespoon or two, drop a mounds of cookie batter onto the prepared baking sheets lined with wax paper at least 1 inch apart from each other.

 If the cookies are mounded too high, use the back of the tablespoon to flatten the cookies slightly.